 Connect with EF Core using Scaffold-DbContext

 Follow the instructions below to connect to a Db2 database using EF Core and scaffold the database context.
-This process will generate the EF Core model classes and DbContext based on your existing Db2 database schema.
+This process generates the EF Core model classes and a DbContext based on your existing Db2 database schema.

 Install the required NuGet packages: